 - c.7C, §§44-57 - Design Services

 THE FOLLOWING THRESHOLDS DICTATE THE TYPE OF PROCUREMENT THAT OCCURS:

 - Less than $10,000 - Sound Business Practices

 - $10,000 to $50,000 - Formal Quote Process

 - $50,000 or more - Sealed Bid (IFB) or Proposal Process (RFP)

-The City may opt to employ a more restrictive and competitive process when it feels such a process is in the City’s best interest.
+The CPO may opt to employ a more restrictive and competitive process when they feel such a process is in the City’s best interest.